Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

     -   Collider
     -   RigidTransform – collider-space to world-space
     -   Entity – or some other 64bit ID encoded into an `Entity` struct
+-   Source Index – an integer used to remap elements to an originating array

 Collision layers are immutable, which means that if any of the above properties change, a new `CollisionLayer` must be built.

 A collision layer reorders the above data to a cache-optimized form.
 It assigns each element an index based on this new ordering scheme.
-When building a `CollisionLayer`, it is possible to command the builder to export an array of the original indices sorted by the order they exist in the `CollisionLayer`.
+The sourceIndices property provides the array of the original indices sorted by the order they exist in the `CollisionLayer`.

 ### Collision Layer Settings